Women in technology and digital innovation - who is leading the way?

 December 3, 2020

 Women are still under-represented in tech across Australia.
-Latest stats show only 28% of the Australian IT workforce is female, only one in four IT graduates are female, and there’s still a persistent 19% gender pay gap.
+The latest stats show only 28% of the Australian IT workforce is female, only one in four IT graduates are female, and there’s still a persistent 19% gender pay gap.

 This is both a retention and a pipeline issue.
 Women only account for 25% of those with post-secondary IT qualifications in Australia, and participation by women in the IT labour force is also lower than other occupations - 28% compared to 45% across all professional industries.